 </aside>

 <aside> šŸ—’ļø I (Joseph) put this page together, but the text here is almost exactly copy-and-pasted from a textbook on Performance Management: Performance Management (4th edition), by Herman Aguinis.
 Iā€™ve made a few small changes to the wording, and Iā€™ve tweaked the formatting a bit, but in general you should NOT view this as my own work.
-You should view this as a lengthy quotation or excerpt of someone elseā€™s work.
+You should view this as a lengthy quotation/excerpt of someone elseā€™s work.

 Any mis-spellings or type-os should be considered mine, rather than Herman Aguinisā€™s.
 If you do spot any errors, please do leave a comment to point it out to me.
 I would appreciate your input!